Who could resist the charms of that 'walking slum', J Peasemould Gruntfuttock; the

 innuendo, double entendres and slightly risque humour.

-Horne is that it was fun.'
+that it was fun.'
 It was fun Barry Took.
 Thank you.
 Read his story Round the Horne - the complete and utter history